 Purple Chicken Stir-Fry!
 Such a wonderful and adaptable dish!
 My daughter dubbed this Purple Chicken Stir Fry since the beet stems made everything a lovely purplish color.
-Sometimes I’ll leave the beet stems out and then it’s just a regular old stir fry and still delicious!
+Substitute a handful of kale or spinach if you don’t have beet greens.
+It’s no longer purple but still delicious!

-- 2 carrots, peeled and cut in thin coins
+- 2 carrots peeled and cut into thin coins

-- Broccoli stems, peeled and cut in thin coins
+- broccoli stems peeled and cut into thin coins

-- Broccoli flowerets, cut in bite sized pieces
+- broccoli flowerets cut into bite sized pieces

 - 1 teaspoon salt

-- 2 cups previously cooked chicken, cut in bite sized pieces
+- 2 cups cooked chicken cut in bite sized pieces

 - 1 cup peanuts

-Serve over brown rice, cauliflower rice, or spaghetti squash.
-Enjoy!
+- Serve over brown rice, cauliflower rice, or spaghetti squash.

 What is your favorite way to stretch a chicken?
 Do you have a dish that you ‘always’ make?